-Carrier strongly disagrees with the Rule 1111 Staff's likely recommendations, primarily because there will not be sufficient inventory of low NOx compliant products to cover the market on October 1, 2019.
+Carrier strongly disagrees with the Rule 1111 Staff and Stationary Source Committee direction, primarily because there will not be sufficient availability of low NOx compliant products to cover the market on October 1, 2019.

 The data analyzed by the Rule 1111 Staff confirms Carrier's position.
-First, the Rule 1111 Staff reports 176 certified models, of which 110 are commercially available, but this figure is misleading.
-The 110 reported is based on only 21 compliant base models certified across multiple brands.
+First, the Rule 1111 Staff reports 176 certified models, of which 112 are commercially available, but this figure is misleading.
+The 112 reported is based on only 21 compliant base models certified across multiple brands.
 For example, Carrier has 2 compliant models available, but 2 became 32 when Carrier's 16 brands were included.
 Our two available non-condensing models would cover roughly 35% of Carrier's historical gas furnace shipments into SCAQMD's jurisdiction.